Richard Dormer: Television

 Dormer has become a well known television actor, more recently playing key roles in the Cinemax drama series Hunted and BBC One's Hidden.
 2012 also saw Dormer taking over the role of Lord Beric Dondarrion, known as the "Lightning Lord", the leader of the "Brotherhood Without Banners", for the third season of the HBO series Game of Thrones.
 In 2016, Dormer reprised his role as Dondarrion in the sixth season of the series and returned for the seventh season, airing in 2017 as well as the eighth and final season, airing in 2019.

 Dormer is the voice of the Dad on the children's animated series Lily's Driftwood Bay.
-The series aired in May on Nick Jr. in the UK and on Sprout in the US.
+The series aired in May on the Nick Jr. Channel in the UK and on Sprout in the US.
 It also airs on RTÉ in Ireland, ABC Australia, KiKa in Germany, MTV in Finland, NRK in Norway, SVT in Sweden, and HOP! in Israel.
 Broadcasters in Australia and the US are keeping the original voices to the series.

 In 2014, Dormer began filming on Sky Atlantic's Fortitude.
 Described as "their most ambitious project to date", he takes the role of Sheriff Dan Anderssen and stars alongside Stanley Tucci, Michael Gambon, Christopher Eccleston and The Killings Sofie Gråbøl.
 Fortitude aired on 29 January 2015.
 The series is set in the fictional Arctic Norwegian settlement of Fortitude.
 On 9 April 2015, Sky Atlantic recommissioned the show for a second series consisting of 10 episodes.

 Also in 2015, Dormer starred in the BBC drama We're Doomed!
 The Dad's Army Story as TV producer David Croft.
-The comedy drama retells the creation of the popular BBC sitcom Dad's Army as well as the relationship between Croft and Jimmy Perry who became successful TV comedy writers.
+The comedy-drama retells the creation of the popular BBC sitcom Dad's Army as well as the relationship between Croft and Jimmy Perry who became successful TV comedy writers.

 In 2020, Dormer appeared in the lead role of Captain Sam Vimes of the Ankh-Morpork City Watch in the BBC series The Watch, based on the Discworld novels by Terry Pratchett.
 He also has played Fraser Walker, Director of the Civil Contingencies Secretariat, in two series of COBRA.

+In 2023, Dormer appeared as Gerald 'Gerry' Cliff in the BBC1 drama, Blue Lights.

+In August 2024, it was reported that Dormer had joined the cast of the crime thriller television series The Assassin.

+Personal life

+He lives in Belfast and is married to director Rachel O'Riordan.